lulav/LRS_Documentation/docs_cli/structure/citros_structure.md

 The `workflows` directory stores your JSON-formatted workflow files.

-A flow.json file (e.g. `default_flow.json` which is auto-generated during `citros init`) is a user-crafted file used to automate and manage the flow of simulations in a citros repository.
+A flow.json file (e.g. `default_flow.json` which is auto-generated during `citros init`) is a user-crafted file used to automate and manage the flow of simulations in a CITROS repository.
 This file controls when the flow is triggered, which simulations are running, the post-processing analysis using Jupyter notebooks, and the recipients of the final reports.
 Here is a breakdown of its structure and content:

 - `trigger`: This field specifies the event that initiates the flow.
 It is usually tied to some form of version control event, like a Git push, but can be configured according to the user's needs.